 Light the way.

-ssumption College has been lighting the way since 1904 as students pursue a robust educational experience grounded in a classic liberal arts curriculum and rich academic programs in business and professional studies.
+Assumption College has been lighting the way since 1904 as students pursue a robust educational experience grounded in a classic liberal arts curriculum and rich academic programs in business and professional studies.
 The College founders, the Augustinians of the Assumption, understood the true value of the Catholic intellectual tradition in the cultivation of both the intellect and personal values of students.
-Today undergraduates, graduate students, and faculty and staff thrive in the intellectually stimulating, dynamic, and supportive community.
+Today undergraduates, graduate students, faculty, and staff thrive in the intellectually stimulating, dynamic, and supportive community.

-To smooth the transition to college, Assumption’s Tagaste Project links courses from two disciplines so 20 first-year students are paired with two faculty members during the fall and spring semesters, creating a strong academic and social community.
+To smooth the transition to college, Assumption’s COMPASS (Common Pursuit of Academic and Social Success) program is an integrated, comprehensive experience for all first-year students that fosters success in their academic, social, and student lives.
 The Academic Support Center provides free peer tutoring and a professional staff who can assist students with specific subject matter.

 Practical experience is essential to future success.
-Assumption connects students to a wide variety of local, regional, and international internships, and over 75% of 2015 graduates participated in an internship.
+Assumption connects students to a wide variety of local, regional, and international internships, and over 79% of 2016 graduates participated in an internship or experiential learning opportunity.

 Assumption has opened a campus in the heart of Rome, or undergraduates can choose among 50 other study abroad sites.
 On campus, Community Service Learning courses and the Reach Out Center connect students with nonprofit agencies, schools, and individuals who can benefit from students’ knowledge and skills.

-year students and sophomores to set individual goals, explore academic interests and career options, and build electronic portfolios.
+The Career Development and Internship Center works with students to set individual goals, explore academic interests and career options, and build a résumé.
 Success begins on day one.

 Assumption faculty are active teacher-scholars in their disciplines who present their research at conferences, write books and articles, and get published in highly regarded journals.
 There is a strong commitment to developing each student’s potential, and with a student-faculty ratio of 12:1, professors get to know their students and mentor, encourage, and help them succeed.
 Virtually all of Assumption’s academic advisors are full-time faculty.